What’s the difference between some and any?

-Some and any are determiners.
-They suggest an unspecified amount or number.
-We use them when we don’t know or it’s not important to say exactly how much/how many of somthing there is.
-Knowing when to use some and when to use any isn’t tricky, but it does take some practise.
+Some and any are quantifiers.
+They express an unspecified amount or number of something.
+We use some and any when we want to speak generally; usually because we don’t know the exact amount, or because it’s not important.
+Knowing when to use some and when to use any isn’t tricky, but it does take some practice.

 - use some in positive sentences